jevangelista/WDI_Project1/README.md

 * Users can register and login
 * Logged in users will see a personal profile page, which includes saved drink information
 * Users can view drink recipes based on how they're feeling
+* User can navigate to different pages with navbar.

 ### Technologies Used